 Q. What if I have to cancel?

 A. Your 25% deposit is non-refundable.
-However, it can be transferrable with at least 72 hours notice.
+However, it can be transferable with at least 72 hours notice.
 We highly recommend purchasing trip insurance to cover your expenses and non-refundable deposits in the case that you have to cancel, or an unforeseen event such as your flights gets canceled, etc. We can provide a brochure on travel insurance that we have arranged through the Montana Outfitters & Guides Association.

 Question Not Answered Here?